 Design the power supply with separate signal and power grounds that only connect in one location.
-Connect the LMG2640 AGND pin to signal ground.
-Connect the LMG2640 SL pin and PADL thermal pad to power ground.
-The LMG2640 serves as the single connection point between the signal and power grounds since the AGND pin, SL pin, and PADL thermal pad are connected internally.
+Connect the LMG2652 AGND pin to signal ground.
+Connect the LMG2652 SL pin and low-side thermal pad to power ground.
+The LMG2652 serves as the single connection point between the signal and power grounds since the AGND pin, SL pin, and low-side thermal pad are connected internally.
 Do not connect the signal and power grounds anywhere else on the board except as recommended in the next sentence.
-To facilitate board debug with the LMG2640 not installed, connect the AGND pad to the PADL thermal pad as shown in the [Layout Example](#).